oskardudycz/event-driven.io/content/posts/2025-10-20--dealing_with_race_conditions_in_eda_using_read_models/index.en.md

 Continuing with the payment verification process example: Fraud module publishes to one queue.
 Risk assessment for another.
 The payment gateway to a third.
 Messages arrive at your module in the order your system received them, not the order they were created.
 Fraud detection service flags a high-risk payment at 10:00:01.
 The payment initiation event from the gateway, created at 10:00:00, arrives at 10:00:02.
 The fraud score arrives before the payment exists in your system.
 You might think sorting by timestamp solves this.
 It doesn't.
 Clock skew between services means timestamps lie.
 Each service node has its own time.
 It may be similar, but if you have a system with high throughput, the skew may be significant enough, causing more issues than actual help.

 But, well, that's the same case when you're getting information from the outside world.
 You can get multiple friends sending you some news, you can get them at different paces, and read them in a different order.
 You may get obsolete news and then newer, but it can go the other way round.
 You're only sure of which you received those messages; to get the truth, you need to correlate that information and do fact-checking based on some rules (e.g. which source is more reliable, newer, etc).
-Then you can deduct the actual information.
+Then you can deduce the actual information.

 We're saying that in the event-driven world, events are facts.
 But that's just half the truth.